BogiHsu/Tacotron2-PyTorch/README.md

 - tensorboardX

 ## Preprocessing
-Currently only support [LJSpeech dataset](https://keithito.com/LJ-Speech-Dataset/).
+Currently only support [LJ Speech](https://keithito.com/LJ-Speech-Dataset/).
 You can modify `hparams.py` for different sampling rates. `prep` decides whether to preprocess all utterances before training or online preprocess. `pth` sepecifies the path to store preprocessed data.

 ## Training
 1. For training Tacotron2, run the following command.